 Note: If the EDB file you are using is large in size, then select the ‘Use Disk Space.’

-In this article, we have discussed how we can open corrupt EDB files with the help of Recoveryfix for Exchange Server Database Recovery.
+In this article, we have discussed how we can open corrupt EDB files with the help of Recoveryfix Exchange Server Recovery.
 We have also discussed how we can view EDB file manually, but that is applicable only if your EDB file is healthy.
-If your EDB file is corrupt, then the manual method may not help, so to tackle the problem further you will need the automated method to view it.
+If your EDB file is corrupt, then the manual method may not help, so to tackle the problem further, you will need the automated method to view it.